Agrocybe

 Agrocybe is a genus of mushrooms in the family Strophariaceae (previously placed in the Bolbitiaceae).
 The genus has a widespread distribution, and contains about 100 species.

 Distribution

+Agrocybe is a common and cosmopolitan genus; species have been recorded in temperate and tropical regions on every inhabited continent, and they are presumed to occur in every country.

+Uses

 Mushroom cultivation began with the Romans and Greeks, who grew the small Agrocybe aegerita.
 The Romans believed that fungi fruited when lightning struck.

-In Europe, toxic forms are not normally found, but Agrocybe molesta could be confused with poisonous white Agaricus species or with poisonous Amanita species.